subtopic 2.3: Biogeochemical cycles

 - Types: Includes coal, oil, and natural gas.

-- Carbon Content: Fossil fuels are rich in carbon, which is released as CO₂ when they are burned for energy.
+- Carbon Content: Fossil fuels are carbon-rich, releasing CO₂ when burned for energy.

-- Residence Time: The carbon in fossil fuels has been stored for hundreds of millions of years, locked away from the carbon cycle until extracted and combusted by humans.
+- Residence Time: Carbon in fossil fuels remains stored for geological timescales, only entering the carbon cycle when extracted and combusted.

 - Carbonate Rocks:

-- Limestone and Dolomite: These rocks contain significant amounts of calcium carbonate (CaCO₃).
+- Types: Limestone and dolomite, containing calcium carbonate (CaCO₃).

-- Carbon Storage: Carbonate rocks are one of the largest carbon reservoirs on Earth, storing carbon in a stable form.
+- Carbon Storage: Carbonate rocks represent one of Earth’s largest carbon reservoirs, storing carbon in a stable, long-term form.

-- Residence Time: Carbon stored in carbonate rocks also has a residence time of hundreds of millions of years, making it a long-term carbon sink.
+- Residence Time: Carbon in these rocks remains sequestered for hundreds of millions of years, acting as a durable carbon sink.

 Importance of Lithospheric Carbon Stores

-The carbon stored in the lithosphere plays a crucial role in regulating Earth's climate over geological timescales.
+- Climate Regulation: Carbon stored in the lithosphere plays a significant role in regulating Earth’s climate over geological timescales.

 2.3.13 Reef-building corals and molluscs have hard parts that contain calcium carbonate that can